emilys16/CTS-4000/submission_revisions.md

 2. Make the essay more relevant
 3. Add a counterargument and explain why the original argument is the strongest.
 4. Add a full metadata section, fix and embed all links, convert in-text references to footnotes, check heading consistency, and include alt-text if you add images.

+### List of changes
+- I followed suggestion 1 of standardizing the capitalization of the film title.
+Some were in all uppercase like in the original YouTube title but I changed them all to regular case to be grammatically correct.
+I also put all the instances of the title in quotes.

+## Footnotes
+[^1]: Elle Mills.
+“Don’t Forget About Me (2025) | a Coming-of-Age Short Film.”
+YouTube, 12 May 2025, www.youtube.com/watch?v=5zr_9-5Xw9s.
+[^2]: Saunders, Elizabeth Grace.
+“Stop Being a People-Pleaser.”
+Harvard Business Review, 30 Oct.
+2012, hbr.org/2012/10/stop-being-a-people-pleaser.